-406.6 MAJOR FINANCIAL CRISIS
+2.7 MAJOR FINANCIAL CRISIS

-Definitions

-Major financial crisis.
+2.7.1 Major financial crisis.

-To constitute a major financial crisis, a situation facing the university shall: (a) be significantly and demonstrably more than a minor, temporary, and/or cyclical fluctuation in operating funds; and (b) involve substantial risk to the survival of departments, colleges, or other major academic components of the university.
+To constitute a major financial crisis, a situation facing the university will : (a) be significantly and demonstrably more than a minor, temporary, and/or cyclical fluctuation in operating funds; and (b) involve substantial risk to the survival of departments, colleges, or other major academic components of the university.
 A substantial risk to survival is considered one where a substantial reduction occurs in (1) the ability to fulfill the mission of the academic unit, (2) the number of students served by the academic unit, or (3) the number and quality of course offerings.

-Academic program.

-See Policy 406.2.1(2).

-Declaration of Major Financial Crisis
+2.7.2 Declaration of Major Financial Crisis